Lilith Saintcrow

 Lilith Saintcrow (born December 31, 1976) is an American author of urban fantasy, historical fantasy, paranormal romance and steampunk novels.
+She uses the nom de plume Lili St. Crow when writing for the teenage market.

+Saintcrow was praised by Publishers Weekly for her "multigenre talent".
+The newspaper The Columbian, describes her novels as "atmospheric and stylish".

 Saintcrow was born in New Mexico.
-She currently resides in Vancouver, WA.
+She currently resides in Vancouver, Washington.

-Saintcrow uses the nom de plume Lili St. Crow when writing for the teenage market.

-Her local newspaper, The Columbian, describes her novels as "atmospheric and stylish."